IP Address Formats: Decimal, Binary, Hex, and How to Convert

 Total: 4 octets x 8 bits = 32 bits

 This format was chosen because humans are terrible at reading long strings of binary.
 Breaking the 32-bit address into four decimal numbers makes it manageable.
-You can quickly tell someone to ping 192.168.1.1, but try telling them to ping 11000000101010000000000100000001 over the phone.
+You can quickly tell someone to ping 192.168.1.1.
+Try telling them to ping 11000000101010000000000100000001 over the phone.

 Dotted-decimal is what you will see in router configurations, DNS records, firewall rules, and virtually every networking interface.
 When you check your public IP, the result comes back in this format.
+For a full walkthrough of locating it, see our guide on how to find your public IP address.

 Binary Format